borjaf696/mtDNAProject/README.md

 ## Analysis

 We have focused on 2 different types of regression models:
 1. Parametric:
     - Poisson
     - Zero inflated poisson
         * Geometric
         * Poisson
         * Binomial negative
     - PIG or Poisson Inverse Gaussian
     - SICHEL
     - DEL or Delaport
     - Logistic
 2. Non Parametric:
     - Spline curves
         * B-splines
         * Smoothing splines
         * P-splines
     - Loess
     - Local Logistic regression

- All these analysis are gathered in r/analisis_rmd.Rmd
+ All these analysis can be found in r/analisis_rmd.Rmd